Colony Group LLC Sells 298 Shares of Extra Space Storage Inc. (NYSE:EXR)

 Analyst Upgrades and Downgrades

 A number of equities analysts have issued reports on EXR shares.
-Truist Financial raised their price target on shares of Extra Space Storage from $160.00 to $165.00 and gave the stock a “hold” rating in a research report on Wednesday.
-JPMorgan Chase & Co. lowered shares of Extra Space Storage from an “overweight” rating to a “neutral” rating and reduced their price target for the stock from $177.00 to $167.00 in a research report on Friday, December 16th.
-Citigroup reduced their price target on shares of Extra Space Storage from $175.00 to $170.00 and set a “neutral” rating for the company in a research report on Monday, December 12th.
+KeyCorp reduced their price target on shares of Extra Space Storage from $220.00 to $190.00 and set an “overweight” rating for the company in a research report on Wednesday, November 30th.
+Evercore ISI lowered shares of Extra Space Storage from an “in-line” rating to an “underperform” rating and reduced their price target for the stock from $162.00 to $150.00 in a research report on Monday, November 21st.
 Raymond James raised shares of Extra Space Storage from a “market perform” rating to an “outperform” rating and set a $170.00 target price for the company in a report on Monday, January 9th.
-Finally, Morgan Stanley cut their target price on shares of Extra Space Storage from $153.00 to $145.00 and set an “underweight” rating for the company in a report on Wednesday, December 14th.
+JPMorgan Chase & Co. lowered shares of Extra Space Storage from an “overweight” rating to a “neutral” rating and cut their target price for the company from $177.00 to $167.00 in a report on Friday, December 16th.
+Finally, Wolfe Research lowered shares of Extra Space Storage from an “outperform” rating to a “peer perform” rating in a report on Wednesday, January 18th.
+They noted that the move was a valuation call.
 Two analysts have rated the stock with a sell rating, six have assigned a hold rating and three have issued a buy rating to the company.
 Based on data from MarketBeat, Extra Space Storage currently has an average rating of “Hold” and a consensus target price of $170.89.

 Insiders Place Their Bets